Connor-Fan/MyGit/AutoStressTool/README.txt

 'SoundWire Speakers' is a device name.
 If this device adds or is lost, the program will be stopped.

 Troubleshooting:
-Q: Show the error message of "ModuleNotFoundError: No module named 'encodings'" when AutoStress.exe was running.
+Q: Show the error message of "ModuleNotFoundError: No module named 'encodings'".
 A: Please add an environment variable when you are installing Python.
-Q: Show the error message of "The test Failed in running --auto" when AutoStress.exe was running.
+Q: Show the error message of "Can not run DeviceCompare!
+Please check it whether is ready for use.
+Error: (-2147220992, None, (None, None, None, 0, None))".
 A: Please double-click AutoStress.exe to reset DeviceCompare.exe.
+Q: Why I input "AutoStress.exe --cb 500 90", but the wake timer is actually set to 120s?
+A: Auto On Time only supports minutes, so when using "AutoStress.exe --cb 500 90", the duration specified in seconds is automatically rounded to the nearest minute.